hubyhub/cheatsheets/firebase/02 - Queries.md

 * 2 ways to create them:
   * manually goto firebase console
   * trough a query that throws error because composite index does not exist. shows url to firebase console you follow it and click "create"
+ * when you want to do a "greater than" & "less_than" query
+ * can also be used to order results